Michaelgwei86/kubernetes/Kubernetes/README.md

         app: myapp
         type: fe
 spec:
-  template: # here you provide a pod template whichh is intended to be managed by the replicationcontroller
+  template: # Here you provide a pod template which is intended to be managed by the replicationcontroller
     metadata:
         name: myapp
         labels: